 Why Deep Vein Thrombosis Awareness Month Matters

 Deep vein thrombosis occurs when a blood clot forms within the vein or artery of the legs, causing a blockage.
 We are raising awareness for deep vein thrombosis because if left untreated, DVT can lead to serious or even life-threatening complications.
 According to the Centers for Disease Control and Prevention (CDC), as many as 900,000 people are affected by DVT and PE each year.

 Don’t wait if you notice signs of DVT and seek immediate medical attention.
 Early diagnosis and treatment are crucial, as DVT blood clots can break free and travel to your lungs, causing a life-threatening condition called pulmonary embolism (PE).
 This may cause damage to your lung tissue, low oxygen levels in your blood, damage to your other organs, and, in extreme cases, even death.

 While blood thinners are often prescribed to prevent complications, additional medications or procedures might sometimes be necessary.
 Remember, prioritizing your health and addressing DVT promptly can significantly reduce the risk of serious consequences such as heart attack, stroke, and pulmonary embolism.

 If you experience signs of pulmonary embolism, we recommend calling 911 or heading directly to the nearest emergency room.

 Risk Factors of DVT

-Many people experience symptoms from DVT that resemble symptoms from varicose veins, which makes it difficult to diagnose DVT without an ultrasound.
+Many people experience symptoms from DVT that resemble varicose vein symptoms, such as leg pain and swelling, making the condition difficult to diagnose without an ultrasound.
 DVT can also occur without any warning signs or symptoms.
-This makes it very important to learn the risk factors of DVT so you can take preventative measures to decrease your risk of developing blood clots.
-The most common risk factors include:
+This makes it very important to learn the risk factors of DVT to take preventative measures to decrease your risk of developing blood clots.

 - Being over the age of 60